R1ngSt1nger/simply-bookkeeping/README.md

 * Track payments and outstanding balances
 * Attach invoices, receipts and other documentation
 * Use the Uploads holding area to keep documents ready to be matched to expense records
+* OCR will attempt to extract information from uploaded invoices in the holding area

 ###